-One of the most remarkable buildings between Central Station and Dam square is the Beurs van Berlage, the old stock market of Amsterdam.
+One of the most remarkable buildings between Central Station and Dam square is the Beurs van Berlage.
+The Beurs van Berlage is the old stock market of Amsterdam.
 The Amsterdam traders house was designed in 1903 by Berlage, one of Holland’s first and most important modern architects.
 The Amsterdamse Beurs is definitely a nice place to visit in Amsterdam.

 In the Golden Age, the 17th century, Amsterdam turns into a booming trading city.
 In 1602 the famous VOC company, the first multinational in the world is set up.
 The VOC traded spices from all around the world.

 Because the journey across oceans were so risky, tradesmen were offered a part of the profit.
 The papers that represented these profits in the company were soon worth a lot of money and people started trading these bonds.
 The VOC became the first company in the world that sold stocks of the company.

 In 1611 the Amsterdam people built the first building for the purpose of this stock trading, called the ‘beurs’.
 The Dutch word for stock markets, ‘beurs’, was used in many different languages: bolsa in Spanish, Bourse in French and Boerse in German.

 Dutch architect Berlage

 In 1903 the Beurs van Berlage was built.
 The building was created by famous Dutch architect Berlage.
 The result is a very different style than anything that had been created before.